-4.10.24.11.2 There is significant scope for Copeland to maximise opportunities in the tourism sector, capitalising on what makes it unique.
-Expanding the tourism offer and appeal of the Borough outside the National Park will help to complement the tourism

-- 4.10.34.11.3 Day visits currently dominate the tourism sector, therefore there is potential to expand the tourism offer to encourage longer stays and to develop the weekend and short-break market.
-Growth in the wider business economy, for example in the energy sector, will also provide an opportunity for growth in business tourism. - lifestyle offer (and hence also making Copeland a better place to live in as well as visit).
-This includes encouraging improved quality in accommodation, attractions, and the food / beverage / restaurant offer; improved public transport, including better weekend rail services; improving walking and cycle paths and their signage; enhancing the public realm; and signposting parking and 'gateway' areas to town centres and attractions. - 4.10.54.11.5 Tourism services and facilities should be provided in the most sustainable locations of the Borough, the policy outlines areas of priority for such development, including Whitehaven, the Key Service Centres and Key Tourism Opportunity Sites.
-Proposals should also be assessed against their impact on the environment and local communities. - 4.10.64.11.6 Away from the towns, major Tourism Opportunity Sites will provide for larger-scale tourist activities that may not be possible or appropriate in the urban areas.
+- 4.11.2 There is significant scope for Copeland to maximise opportunities in the tourism sector, capitalising on what makes it unique.
+Expanding the tourism offer and appeal of the Borough outside the National Park will help to complement the tourism offer of the Lake District, particularly with the coastal asset and the presence of a major heritage town; to offer alternatives to the busiest core locations in the Lakes; and create economic benefit in the rest of Copeland.
+The proposed Whitehaven Transport Interchange will play a vital role in boosting tourism in the wider Borough through the provision of sustainable transport modes for visitors to explore the area. - 4.11.3 Day visits currently dominate the tourism sector, therefore there is potential to expand the tourism offer to encourage longer stays and to develop the weekend and short-break market.
+Growth in the wider business economy, for example in the energy sector, will also provide an opportunity for growth in business tourism. - 4.11.4 Improvements are needed in order to achieve this, enhancing the broader lifestyle offer (and hence also making Copeland a better place to live in as well as visit).
+This includes encouraging improved quality in accommodation, attractions, and the food / beverage / restaurant offer; improved public transport, including better weekend rail services; improving walking and cycle paths and their signage; enhancing the public realm; and signposting parking and 'gateway' areas to town centres and attractions. - 4.11.5 Tourism services and facilities should be provided in the most sustainable locations of the Borough, the policy outlines areas of priority for such development, including Whitehaven, the Key Service Centres and Key Tourism Opportunity Sites.
+Proposals should also be assessed against their impact on the environment and local communities. - 4.11.6 Away from the towns, major Tourism Opportunity Sites will provide for larger-scale tourist activities that may not be possible or appropriate in the urban areas.
 The Tourism Opportunity Sites will support appropriate, low impact development for the purpose of quiet enjoyment.
 Development will be expected to relate to the character of the site and wider area.
 Appropriate development may include activity areas linked by footpaths, cycle routes and landscaping for instance.
 Some small-scale hard development may be permitted at gateways to the site to facilitate activity in the wider area.
-The Sites are designed to act as catalysts to boost further tourism infrastructure in the nearby service centres thereby improving the tourism/lifestyle offering and providing valuable economic benefits, safeguarding existing businesses and jobs and creating opportunities for the development of new businesses and employment.

-4.10.74.11.7 The Tourism Opportunity Sites are:
+The Sites are designed to act as catalysts to boost further tourism infrastructure in the nearby service centres thereby improving the tourism/lifestyle offering and providing valuable economic benefits, safeguarding existing businesses and jobs and creating opportunities for the development of new businesses and employment. - 4.11.7 The Tourism Opportunity Sites are: - Hodbarrow: where the combination of water sports and the nature interest need to be compatible; on the fringes of the National Park - Ehen/Keekle Valleys: development associated with urban fringe leisure and recreational use of the valleys - Whitehaven Coastal Fringe the 'Colourful Coast': linking Whitehaven Harbour with Haig Pit and St Bees Heritage Coast.
+Leisure and recreational

-- Hodbarrow: where the combination of water sports and the nature interest need to be compatible; on the fringes of the National Park - Ehen/Keekle Valleys: development associated with urban fringe leisure and recreational use of the valleys - Whitehaven Coastal Fringe the 'Colourful Coast': linking Whitehaven Harbour with Haig Pit and St Bees Heritage Coast.
-Leisure and recreational use not compromising the special qualities and character of the undeveloped coast or public access thereto - Lowca: potential at and around the approved development site at Lowca, Micklam and the coast to the north. - 4.10.84.11.8 It should be noted that any works below the mean high water springs may require a licence under the Marine and Coastal Access Act (2009).
+- use not compromising the special qualities and character of the undeveloped coast or public access thereto - Lowca: potential at and around the approved development site at Lowca, Micklam and the coast to the north. - 4.11.8 It should be noted that any works below the mean high water springs may require a licence under the Marine and Coastal Access Act (2009).